Milwaukee Deep

-Milwaukee Deep, also known as the Milwaukee Depth, is part of the Puerto Rico Trench.
-Together with the surrounding area, known as Brownson Deep, the Milwaukee Deep forms an elongated depression that constitutes the floor of the trench.
+Milwaukee Deep, also known as the Milwaukee Depth, is the deepest part of the Puerto Rico Trench, constituting the deepest points in the Atlantic Ocean.
+Together with the surrounding seabed area, known as Brownson Deep, the Milwaukee Deep forms an elongated depression that constitutes the floor of the trench.
 As there is no geomorphological distinction between the two, it has been proposed that the use of both names to refer to distinct areas should be reviewed.